raymyers/JHaml/README.md

 A Java implementaion of [Haml](http://haml-lang.com/) (XHTML Abstraction Markup Language).

-Haml features not currently supported (some of which do not make sense when rendering JSPs):
+Haml features not currently supported:

 * Interpolation.
-(Handled be Grails if rendering to GSP)
+(Handled by Grails if rendering to GSP)

 * Sass/SCSS.
 (Coming soon)